 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., prof. RNDr. Ľubomír Kováč, CSc., prof. PaedDr.
+Ol'ga Orosová, CSc., doc.
+RNDr.
+Marcel Uhrin, PhD., univerzitný

 Course ID: KAaA/ | Course name: Irish Studies

 IRSTm/15

 Preparation and active participation 20 %: All students MUST have their own copies of the book by Wilson, materials, their own written preparations and be prepared to discuss them.
 Otherwise they will be considered absent.
 Each student is expected to read materials assigned and/or provided by the lecturer and contribute actively to seminar discussion and analysis by presenting information, ideas and comments.